In order to start the analysis with the Functional Analysis module, there is the need to load data to OmicsBox.

 Add sequences to the existing OmicsBox project

-In case the loaded project file has only Blast results and no sequence information it is still possible to add the corresponding sequences to the OmicsBox project by clicking on the arrow next to the Start icon and select Load Sequences (.fasta).
-Now two options will be displayed Create new project and Add to the existing project, see figure 8.
-The "Add to the existing project'' option should be selected and on the next page, you can browse for the FASTA file, and the "Replace'' option should be selected, see figure 1.
+In case the loaded project file has only Blast results and no sequence information it is still possible to add the corresponding sequences to the OmicsBox project by clicking on the arrow next to the Start icon and selecting Load Sequences (.fasta).
+Now two options will be displayed Create a new project and Add to the existing project, see figure 9.
+The "Add to the existing project'' option should be selected and on the next page, you can browse for the FASTA file, and the "Replace'' option should be selected, see figure 2.

 Use the File Manager context menu to merge into the project.
 Select two or more projects, open the context menu with a right-click on one of the files and select Merge.